KengoWada/recommendation_system/README.md

 **Note:** Look at the **rj.py** for this implementation

-### Results

-After running both recommendation algorithms against the same use and comparing results I have to the conclusion that the algorithm matters.
+**Results:** After running both recommendation algorithms against the same user and comparing results I have come to the conclusion that the algorithm matters.

 - Algorithms returning same results: 5

 - Algorithms returning different results: 6

+## Which Algorithm is Better

+Now that we have come to the conclusion that the algorithm matters, we need to know which algorithm is better

+### How Test the Algorithms

+- Randomly choose a real connection.
+Lets say the 2 friends are F1 and F2

+- Remove their friendship from the graph

+- Compute the friend recommendations for F1 and F2

+- Determine the rank of F1 in F2s list of recommended friends and do the same for F2 in F1s list

+  - If either does not exist (F2 is not recommended as a friend to F1), discard the pair from the experiment

+  - Otherwise average the two numbers

+  - The rank also known as index or position.
+It starts from **1** not 0

+- Don't forget to put their friendship back in the graph

+- Run the above test 100 times

+**Results:** From the results obtained from the above test it can be seen that the Influence method provides better friend recommendations than the Common friends recommendation algorithm.